Builtins

 @get_rectangle¶

-Access the size of the rectangular region that was given to set_rectangle
+Access the size of the rectangular region that was given to set_rectangle,

 and other layout information.